-And there’s a really important reason for this.
-You see, unlike other employees, sales people spend most of their time out in the field.
-So often times, they’re not as connected to your company as the people who work inside.
-So you want to establish not only a physical connection with them but also an emotional connection.
+There’s a “really important reason for this,” says McLeod.
+Unlike office employees, salespeople spend a lot of time out in the field.
+“So oftentimes, they’re not as connected to your company as the people who work inside,” she says.
+“So you want to establish not only a physical connection with them but also an emotional connection.”

-The second thing that you can do is make sure you have a database of all the customers.
-Because that helps you know what’s going on—to be a better coach to your sales person —but the other thing that does is it provides you with a safety net.
-So if that sales person leaves, you still have direct contact with the customers.
+“Because that helps you know what’s going on—to be a better coach to your salesperson—but the other thing that it does is provide you with a safety net,” McLeod says.
+“So if that salesperson leaves, you still have direct contact with the customers.”

 Having a non-disclosure, non-compete agreement can help, too.
 It ensures that existing employees don’t take customers.
 But that’s a discussion for the lawyers.

 Want to improve retention strategies for sales employees at your company?
 Get it right with Monster